catsnax/reactvite-amplify2-template/README.md

 ## Todo

 - customize the css of amplify gen 2 sign in/sign up button
-- make google provider work, oauth param not configured error
+- make google provider work, oauth param not configured error ✔️
+  - to enable google, add identity provider, sign in to google cloud to get client id and client secret (instructions in social and external providers)
+  - edit the sign out/callback urls in login pages of App Client
+  - add google as identity provider and profile in OIDC scopes in App Client
+  - configure oAuth in amplify configure